-Benefit adjustment: Benefits are adjusted when the national average wage increases.
+Benefit adjustment: Benefits are adjusted according to increases in the national average wage.

-Social orphan's pension (social assistance): 85% of the national average subsistence income level is paid.
+Orphan's social pension (social assistance): 85% of the national average subsistence income level is paid to each orphan.

-The national average subsistence income level is 706,880 Belarusian rubles a month.
+The national average subsistence income level is 1,212 470 Belarusian rubles (May 2014).